pyocd/pyOCD/docs/debug_probes.md

     By disabling deferred transfers, all writes take effect immediately.
 However, performance is negatively affected.
 - `cmsis_dap.limit_packets` (bool, default False) Restrict CMSIS-DAP backend to using a single in-flight command at a time.
 This is useful on some systems where USB is problematic, in particular virtual machines.
+- `cmsis_dap.prefer_v1` (bool, default False) Determines whether pyOCD will choose a CMSIS-DAP v1 interface of v2 in cases where a device provides both for backwards compatibility.
+There is rarely a reason to change this option, except for testing or issues. **Note:** This option can only be set in a default config file (e.g., `pyocd.yaml` in the working directory) because of how options loading is ordered in relation to debug probe enumeration.

 #### Microchip EDBG